nitya/swa-googlecodelabs/codelabs-on-swa.md

 | | |

+## Add Content and Durations
+Duration: 0:02:00

-#### Add the Title
+#### 1. Add Codelab Title
-Next add your title using a single '#' character
+First, add your title using a single '#' character

 ```
 # Title of codelab
 ```

-## Add Sections and Durations
-Duration: 0:02:00
+#### 2. Add Section Duration

-Then for each section use Header 2 or '##' and specify an optional duration beneath for time remaining calculations Optional section times will be used to automatically total and remaining tutorial times In markdown I've found that the time is formatted hh:mm:ss
+Then for each section use Header 2 or '##' and specify an optional _duration_ (in hh:mm:ss format) immediately beneath it.
+This information will be used to compute and display remaining time to complete the tutorial when the reader reaches that section.

 Example
 ``` bash